Algorithmic Collusion or Competition: the Role of Platforms' Recommender Systems: Alternative Pricing Algorithm: More Exploration

+In our primary analyses, we demonstrate that prices increase (decrease) under conditions where product exposure is governed by revenue-maximizing (utility-maximizing) recommender systems.
+As illustrated in Figure \ref{fig:learn_base}, the algorithms' exploration process appears to alter only the magnitude of price changes rather than their direction across the three different scenarios examined.
+Nevertheless, it remains plausible that extended and more comprehensive exploration could yield different outcomes, such as the algorithms learning to collude even in the presence of utility-maximizing recommender systems.
+Therefore, in this appendix, we investigate the effects of increased exploration on price dynamics and equilibrium outcomes.

-In the Q-learning framework, the exploration rate denoted by $\omega$ modulates the likelihood of undertaking a stochastic action at each temporal interval, given by $\epsilon = e^{-\omega t}$.
-This probability is subject to exponential decay governed by both $\omega$ and the time parameter $t$.
-Prolonged exploration periods enable the algorithm to acquire a more accurate estimation of the optimal pricing strategy; however, they concurrently incur elevated opportunity costs associated with the exploration of suboptimal pricing alternatives.
-In our baseline configuration, $\omega$ is preset to $1.5e-6$, indicative of a relatively long exploration phase and sufficient learning of the optimal pricing.
-In contrast, this appendix considers a ``Less Exploration" scenario, where we employ a substantially larger $\omega$ value ($5e-6$), thereby considerably curtailing the exploratory activities.
-For instance, after one million periods, the pricing algorithms in the baseline configuration retain an approximate likelihood of $22.31\%$ for opting for a stochastic action.
-Meanwhile, in the ``Less Exploration" scenario, this probability is dramatically reduced to a mere $0.67\%$.
+Using an $\epsilon$-greedy algorithm, the exploration rate, denoted by $\epsilon$, modulates the probability of undertaking a stochastic action at each temporal interval according to the equation $\epsilon = e^{-\omega t}$.
+This probability undergoes exponential decay, governed by both the decay rate $\omega$ and the time parameter $t$.
+Extended exploration periods enable the algorithm to obtain more accurate estimates of the optimal pricing strategy; however, they also incur higher opportunity costs due to the exploration of suboptimal pricing alternatives.
+In our baseline configuration, the decay rate $\omega$ is set to $1.5 \times 10^{-6}$.
+In contrast, this appendix explores a ``More Exploration" scenario, wherein we employ a substantially smaller decay rate of $\omega = 5 \times 10^{-8}$, thereby significantly increasing exploratory activities.
+For example, after three million periods, the pricing algorithms in the baseline configuration retain an approximate probability of $1.11\%$ for opting for a stochastic action.
+In contrast, in the ``More Exploration" scenario, this probability remains above $80\%$.